allonlu/agent-console-extension/agent-console-api.md

    */
   Comm100AgentConsoleAPI.do(name, args);
   ```
-5. 命名规则
+5. Naming Rules

-   get/set/render函数的名字为namespace，do/on函数的名字为namespace.verb
+GET/SET function are named as namespace.
+DO/ON function are named as  namespace.verb.

-# 全局
+# General

-## 基本数据结构
+## Basic Data Structure

   ```javascript
   // visitor